 - No post work-out cool down/stretching segment

 (p.s.
 Why was I fascinated by the fact that Lauren appears to have tailbone length hair?
 LOL!
-I swear, I’m obsessesed with gorgeous and/or long, healthy hair, regardless of race!
+I swear, I’m obsessesed with gorgeous and/or long, healthy hair, regardless of texture or race!
 I wonder what her hair regimen is?
 LOL!!)